jfg956/mysql-server/jfg_brain_dump.md

 <!-- 6789 123456789 123456789 123456789 123456789 123456789 123456789 123456789 -->

-Interestingly, while doing this work, I saw that there is a `use ...` logged with the 1st slow log entry in a different db, link to code below.
+Interestingly, while doing this work, I saw that there is a `use ...` logged with the 1st slow log entry in a different db, link to the code below.
 - https://github.com/jfg956/mysql-server/blob/mysql-8.4.0/sql/log.cc#L805

 This `use ...` looks redundant with `log_slow_extra_db = ON`, so I removed it.